|Elliott Sound Products||Lighting Dimmers|

 By varying the duty cycle, the output voltage across the load can be the full 230V (less some small losses), all the way down to zero.
 In reality it isn't feasible to get the duty cycle low enough for voltages much less than around 10V, because the PWM circuits will usually be somewhat unstable with a low on-time (e.g. less than ~200ns).
 For reference, the top right corner shows an expanded detail of the chopped waveform (50% duty-cycle).

-Dimmers and power supplies are a collection of electronics, and there is no guarantee that dimmer 'A' will work with power supply 'B' or vice versa.
+Dimmers and power supplies are a collection of electronics, and there is no guarantee that dimmer 'A' will work with ballast (power supply) 'B' or vice versa.
 There are no standards for dimmers or dimmable power supplies, and the whole problem is made much worse when customers insist on being able to use 'legacy' products that were designed for use with incandescent lamps.
 In some cases, dimmer 'A' might work perfectly with one power supply but the same supply fails dismally with a different dimmer - even one of comparable type.
-Likewise, dimmers are extremely variable, and may work fine with one type of power supply but fail (as in 'blow up', epic fail) with another.
+Likewise, dimmers are extremely variable, and may work fine with one type of power supply but fail with another.
+Flashing, flickering and general instability are all failures, because customers won't accept unstable lighting.

 Until such time as standards are implemented that specify the inter-working of dimmers and power supplies the problem is unlikely to improve.
 Use of 0-10V is one method, but customers often don't like that because it means that additional wires need to be run and any existing dimmer(s) replaced by 0-10V modules.
 Automation systems (C-Bus, DALI) are not the answer, because they are expensive, and require extra hardware, wiring and commissioning that adds greatly to the cost of an installation.
 There is also a lack of 0-10V dimmable power supplies/ ballasts - they exist, but aren't especially common.
 Those you do find may not be compatible with dimmer controllers.

 Manufacturer's claims should be considered apocryphal at best, because you will rarely or never know the exact type of dimmer that was used for their 'compatibility' tests.
 If a manufacturer can provide both the power supply and the dimmer, that's likely to be better than buying each from different suppliers.
-During testing, I've found that a Variac is usually (but not always) the best dimmer of all, and can provide smooth dimming from as low as 1% up to maximum brightness.
+During testing, I've found that a Variac is usually (but not always) the best dimmer of all (it's a true sinewave dimmer), and can provide smooth dimming from as low as 1% up to maximum brightness.
 Tests with leading and trailing edge dimmers have shown results that vary from useless to barely passable to acceptable.
 None are as good as dimming an incandescent lamp, other than some dedicated 0-10V controls.
 As noted earlier, TRIAC (leading-edge) dimmers should never be used with electronic power supplies due to excessive repetitive peak current that will eventually cause failure of the dimmer and/or power supply.
-Interestingly, I have seen LED drivers that appear to work better with a leading edge dimmer, but draw seriously excessive peak current.
+Interestingly, I have seen LED drivers that will only work properly with a leading edge dimmer, but as expected draw excessive peak current.

 You must be willing to experiment.
 Don't expect to find a combination that will work flawlessly at first attempt, other than by sheer luck.
 LED fittings/ luminaires by themselves are not an issue - dimming ability is ultimately all down to the power supply and the dimmer.
 Sometimes you will find that the only way to get a satisfactory end result is to connect an incandescent lamp in parallel with the LED power supplies or dimmable CFLs - hardly an ideal situation.
 Other dimmer/ power supply combinations may prove to be unsatisfactory regardless of what you do.

-Finally of course, we can but hope that sinewave dimmers become available in the not-too-distant future, as this is the only technology that will provide some degree of certainty.
+Finally of course, we can but hope that wall-plate sinewave dimmers become available in the not-too-distant future, as this is the only technology that will provide some degree of certainty.
+Trailing edge dimmers can also work very well, but are predictable only if designed as 3-wire types, with a fixed neutral reference that ensures that the dimmer will function reliably.
+These are unfortunately uncommon.

 |Copyright Notice.
 This material, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2008.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro-mechanical, is strictly prohibited under International Copyright laws.
 The author / editor (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use in whole or in part is prohibited without express written authorisation from Rod Elliott.|